Have you ever found yourself noticing things like these?

 Towards the goal of achieving an accessible electronic and information technology environment, the UA has created its own itAccessibility Program.
 The website includes resources and guides, including pages specific to Creating Accessible Course Materials, and the accessibility of Academic Technologies and the program offers free consultations.

 The Office of Instruction and Assessment works closely with our campus community to assist all UA instructors with course design, instruction and assessment, and technologies.
 OIA faculty developers and instructional technologies support specialists are happy to work with you via email, phone, or Skype, or meet with you in your office or at the ILC.
-Professional development is available through Mini-Primers, Tutorials, Mini-Courses and Workshops, and even a graduate certificate program.
+Professional development is available through Mini-Primers, Mini-Courses and Workshops, and even a graduate certificate program.

 The Center for English as a Second Language can offer some guidance on working with international students, such as the handout “Working with International Students,” and invite questions from and collaborations with colleagues on campus.
 You are welcome to contact Sumayya Granger.